isabella232/experience-manager-dispatcher.pt-BR/help/using/dispatcher-configuration.md

 >[!NOTE]
 >
->Esse recurso é avaiável com a versão **4.1.11** do Dispatcher.
+>This feature is avaiable with version **4.1.11** of the Dispatcher.

-## Configuração do balanceamento de carga - /statistics {#configuring-load-balancing-statistics}
+## Configuring Load Balancing - /statistics {#configuring-load-balancing-statistics}

-A `/statistics` seção define categorias de arquivos para os quais o Dispatcher pontua a responsividade de cada renderização.
+The `/statistics` section defines categories of files for which Dispatcher scores the responsiveness of each render.
 O Dispatcher usa as pontuações para determinar qual renderização enviar uma solicitação.

 Cada categoria que você cria define um padrão glob.
 O Dispatcher compara o URI do conteúdo solicitado a esses padrões para determinar a categoria do conteúdo solicitado: